Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 How the Three Financial Statements Work Together

-Each report tells part of the story — but together they reveal the full picture.
+Each report tells part of the story, and together they show you the whole picture.

 Understanding how these reports connect helps you spot patterns, manage growth, and plan ahead.
 You always want to look at these as a set and against other time periods to see how the business is doing, why it’s doing poorly, or why things are going really well.